microsoft/DistributedDeepLearning/README.md

 If you have selected **all** or **imagenet** in the type question during cookiecutter invocation then you will need to have **ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar** present in the direcotry you specified as your data directory.
 Go to the [download page](http://www.image-net.org/download-images) (you may need to register an account), and find the page for ILSVRC2012.
 You will need to download the two files mentioned earlier.

 ## Template selection
 Based on the option you selected for **type** during the cookiecutter invocation you will get all or one of the options below.
-Cookiecutter will create your project folder which will contain the tempalte folders.
+Cookiecutter will create your project folder which will contain the template folders.
 When inside your project folder make sure you have run the **make build** and **make run** commands as mentioned in section X above.
 Once you run the run command you will be greeted by a prompt, this is now your control plane.
 First you will need to set everything up.
 To do this run
 ```bash
 inv setup
 ```
 It will ask you to log in so follow the prompts in the terminal.
 If you selected **all** in the template type it will also prepare the imagenet data.
-Now you will be ready to run the tempaltes.
+Now you will be ready to run the templates.

 #### Tensorflow Benchmark
 This is a demo template allows you to easily run tf_cnn_benchmarks on Azure ML.
 This is a great way to test performance as well as compare to other platforms.
 To use this you must either select benchmark or all when invoking cookiecutter.